 “Deep work is the ability to focus without distraction on a cognitively demanding task.
 It’s a skill that allows you to quickly master complicated information and produce better results in less time.” – Cal Newport, Wall Street Journal Bestseller

-Reach for the phone.
+Reach for phone.
 Check texts.
 Read email.
 Scroll through social feeds.
 Answer DMs.
 Post to instagram stories.
+Scroll again.

 According to a recent survey commissioned by Microsoft, we lose our focus faster than a goldfish.